pitosalas/cg-topics/leanstartup/hypotheses.md

 * Customer: Who is the customer?
 Where would you find them?
 * Problem: What is their pain?
 What is the 'job' they are 'hiring' a product to do?
 * Solution: What kind of solution are they seeking?
 What features do they need?
 Will this solution actually address their problem?
+* Pricing: Different tiers, prices, different customer segments
+* Technology: What kind of computer, connectivity, sophsitication do they have
+* Habits: "They do ..."
 * Growth Hypothesis - Use will grow over time.
 * Value Hypothesis - Like Solution Hypothesis